Yunhan Wen

 Bulletin board in Baishizhou covered by advertisements seeking tenants.

-I believe that sociology is about the seen but unnoticed, and we cannot understand social phenomena if we put them in isolation from each other.
-Consequently, I'm omnivorous in my intellectual interests and methods, perhaps too much for my own good.
-So far, I have done research on: sexual practices among older adults in rural South Africa, computational methods that treat text as data, and the history of bathroom construction in the PRC.
+I'm omnivorous in my intellectual interests and methods, perhaps too much for my own good.
+In addition to my doctoral research, I have done research on sexual practices among older adults in rural South Africa, computational methods that treat text as data, and the history of bathroom construction in the PRC.